Citadel Desktop Shell

 DESKTOP_BG 0x001A1A2E Desktop background (when no wallpaper)

-The dock is a centered, frosted-glass panel at the bottom of the screen containing application launcher icons.
+The dock is a centered, opaque dark panel at the bottom of the screen containing application launcher icons.
+It runs as a standalone process (Phase 47b) and renders into a Lumen-managed memfd-backed pixel buffer.

 Layout